tradeparadigm/sdks/README.md

     bash

 # install the library in development mode
-pip3 install -e /tmp/code
+pip3 install --editable /tmp/code

-# run code that accesses the ribbon sdk, e.g.
+# run code that accesses the SDK, e.g.
 python3 test.py

 # optional: add and use ipython/jypiter